 ‘To know, to dare, to will… and to keep silent’… this is a phrase heard within many branches of the Mysteries and one which echoes facets of the labyrinthine journey undertaken by those of us who work within them.
 It is an old saying, but none the worse for that, as much of the magical and mystical tradition is rooted in history.
 It contains much wisdom… a veritable treasure trove that responds to exploration by the meditative mind.

-We three have been talking about how we could encapsulate something of the essence of the School’s ethos in a few words and that phrase was the starting point for a discussion.
+When we were setting up the Silent Eye, talking about how we could encapsulate something of the essence of the School’s ethos in a few words, that phrase was the starting point for a discussion.
 The school is a place where we ensure that ‘the heart and the head drink from the same stream’.
 It is just as easy to get lost in soggy sentimentality as it is to bury oneself in hardcore intellectualism and on the spiritual journey both ends of the spectrum need to arrive at the consensus where we find the road to Being.